Parsa361/GUI-User-Management/README.md

 # About Project

 This project is connected with the MySQL database which we were working on it at university, you can do the folowing operations with it
-* add user
+* Add user
-* update user informations
+* Update user informations
-* delete user
+* Delete user
-* show tables of database
+* Show tables of database

 # Installing
 first you have to download and install required libraries in requirements.txt, here is the code